 Companies and their employees have related, though not always complementary, interests in social media.
 Employees – whether for business or personal use – look to social media to stay in touch with family and friends; for amusement during the day, such as during lunch, or after hours, if they have a laptop computer they bring home; and to build and maintain a professional network and for professional education.
 Companies want to learn about the marketplace and needs and desires of potential customers; to stay in front of current and potential customers; to find and establish a positive face for potential employees; and to reinforce the company’s value to current employees.

-Risks that Companies Face
+Risks Companies Face

 A review of numerous companies’ social media policies3 indicates numerous risks that a company may face with employees’ use – whether for their personal or business purposes – of social media.

-1. Misuse of work time
+1. Misuse of Work Time

 - Accessing social media, like Facebook, for personal use while at work.
 With the increasing amount of time that employees spend on social media sites, this risk is quickly growing that employees will regularly access social media from work.

-2. Misuse of company resources
+2. Misuse of Company Resources